EASY TRAVEL TO VAL D’ISÈRE

 In the end, we have stuck to the same airline, in spite of their changing their name from Britannia to Thomsonfly and now Thomson Airways.

 Our flight takes off at 10am: the last of the first wave of flights, which have not yet done a rotation and picked up delays.
 Check-in opens at 7am for those who want to beat the queues.
-The flight is rather later on Wednesday 20 and Wednesday 27 December 2017 and Wednesday 3 January 2018, so please see the flight times on our Flight Details page if you are travelling on those dates.

 We have also stayed with Gatwick, which for all its faults is the most convenient airport for the majority of our guests.